Margaret Avison

-Margaret Avison, OC (April 23, 1918 – July 31, 2007) was a Canadian poet who twice won Canada's Governor General's Award and has also won its Griffin Poetry Prize.
+Margaret Avison, OC (April 23, 1918 – July 31, 2007) was a Canadian poet who twice won Canada's Governor General's Award and also won the Griffin Poetry Prize.
 According to the Encyclopædia Britannica, "Her work has been praised for the beauty of its language and images."

 Early life and education

-Avison, the daughter of a Methodist minister, was born in Galt, Ontario in 1918.
-She moved to Regina, Saskatchewan in 1920, and Calgary, Alberta a few years later.
+Avison, the daughter of a Methodist minister, was born in Galt, Ontario, in 1918.
+She moved to Regina, Saskatchewan, in 1920, and Calgary, Alberta, a few years later.
 Her family moved again, in 1930, to Toronto, Ontario.
 She attended Alma College, located in St. Thomas, Ontario, ca. 1935.
 As a teenager she was hospitalized for anorexia.

 She attended Victoria College at the University of Toronto, entering in 1936 and getting her B.A. in 1940 (and returning to pick up her M.A. in 1965).
 Before she finished her B.A. she was a published poet; the poem "Gatineau" appeared in the Canadian Poetry Magazine in 1939.
 Additionally, she began publishing poetry in the college magazine, Acta Victoriana.